How to make the most money at your wedding social- July 18th, 2018

 Check out the following sites on purchasing a vacation and let them know you are buying it as a giveaway.
 In most cases, the winner can change the travel dates for a nominal fee.

 When giving away a vacation, make this a separate draw from your regular and grand prize draws.
 Sell individual tickets and sell a limited amount.
-For example, if your highest price ticket bundle is $60, as seen above, and you want to sell the vacation get-a-way tickets at a rate of $25 per, create an $85 bundle, that includes one ticket.
+For example, if your highest price ticket bundle is $60, as seen above, and you want to sell the vacation get-a-way tickets at a rate of $25 per, create an $85 bundle, that includes one golden ticket and tons of extra tickets.

 If you limit the number of tickets available to purchase, it forces the guests to arrive early, spend more money at the bar, enjoy the entertainment, and increases their chances of winning.
 If your maximum capacity for the social is 400, consider only having 200 available.
-Selling 200 tickets, at a rate of $25 per ticket means you make $5000 off the get-a-way package alone.
 This pays for itself!
 (Keep in mind the LGA regulations when offering a large prize such as this.)

 You may also want to have a 50/50 draw, selling tickets at arm's length, or wing span for $5-$10.
 This allows people that don't want to spend $20 on prize tickets to still have an opportunity to win something and spend money at the social in other ways.